Cooking Fire Safety

 - Use a timer to remind you that you are cooking.

-- Keep anything that can catch fire — oven mitts, wooden utensils, food packaging, towels, or curtains — away from your stovetop.
-Wear short sleeves or tight-fitting sleeves on your clothes.
+- Keep anything that can catch fire away from the stovetop—oven mitts, wooden utensils, food packaging, towels, and curtains.

 Quick Tips to Share